githubedward/generate-password/README.md

-# Password Generator Starter Code
+# A Simple Password Generator exercise